davidok/OkDataViz15/README.md

-This repository contains my first webpage assignment.
+This repository holds the webpage assignment due Feb.
+1, 2015.